dflib/dflib/README.md

 # DFLib

+DFLib ("DataFrame Library") is a lightweight pure Java implementation of a common `DataFrame` data structure.
+DataFrame is quite common in Python (pandas), Spark, etc. DFLib's DataFrame is intended for Java and JVM languages.

-DFLib ("DataFrame Library") is a lightweight pure Java implementation of a common DataFrame data structure.
-With DFLib you get essentially the same data manipulation tools you may be used to in SQL (such as queries and joins), only you can use them in-memory and over dynamically defined data structures.
+With DataFrame API, you get essentially the same data manipulation capabilities you may be used to in SQL (such as joins, etc.), only you apply them in-memory and over dynamically defined "tables".
+While SQL is "declarative", `DataFrame` allows step-by-step transformations that are somewhat easier to understand and much easier to compose.

-It is somewhat close to Python [pandas](https://pandas.pydata.org/), except it is intended to be used with Java and other JVM languages.

-DFLib comes with connectors for a variety of data formats: CSV, Excel, RDBMS (JDBC), Avro, JSON, etc.
+`DataFrame` is extremely versatile and can be used to model a variety of data tasks.
+Ad-hoc log analysis, simple ETL, spreadsheets processing are just some of the common examples.
+DFLib comes with connectors for a variety of data formats:
+CSV, Excel, RDBMS (JDBC), Avro, JSON and can be easily adapted to any other formats (e.g. web-service-based ones like Google Sheets, etc.)

 ## Project Links